Amiel Gerald A. Roldan™

-Bridging Art Culture at Art Mercato — a two‑week plein‑air market and hybrid exhibition at The Observatory Mandaluyong grounds combining panel painting, two‑person shows, lobby installations, a Japanese short film screening, and nightly digital light performances; lighting should prioritize IP‑rated LED fixtures, spatiotemporal choreography, and low‑glare gallery washes to protect panels and guide circulation.
+Bridging Art Culture at Art Mercato — a two‑week plein‑air market and hybrid exhibition proposal at The Observatory Mandaluyong grounds combining panel painting, two‑person shows, lobby installations, a Japanese short film screening, and nightly digital light performances; lighting should prioritize IP‑rated LED fixtures, spatiotemporal choreography, and low‑glare gallery washes to protect panels and guide circulation.

 Project overview